zx80/flask-simple-auth/docs/RECIPEES.md

-In most application, access permissions depend on some kind of relationship to the data, e.g. someone may read a message because they are either the recipient or the sender for this particular message.
+In most application, access permissions depend on some kind of relationship to the data, e.g. someone may read a message because they are either the recipient or the sender of this particular message.

 - object authorization require a per-domain callback which tells whether a *id*entified object of the domain can be access by a *user* in a *role*.